-The Marjorie H. A. and Burke W. Drummond '31 Scholarship was established by Marjorie H. A. Drummond, widow of Burke W. Drummond '31, mother of R. Steven Anderson '66 and grandmother of Avery C. Anderson '03.
+The Marjorie H.A. and Burke W. Drummond '31 Scholarship was established by Marjorie H.A.
+Drummond, widow of Burke W. Drummond, Class of 1931, mother of R. Steven Anderson, Class of 66, and grandmother of Avery C. Anderson, Class of 2003.
 It is awarded with preference given to students from Auburn, N.Y., or Cayuga County, N.Y.